cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 imply higher risk to errors or vulnerabilities in software and configuration.

-Network digital twin allows to apply fuzzing testing techniques on a twin network environment, with interactions and conditions similar to the production network, permitting to identify and solve vulnerabilities, bugs and zero-days attacks before production delivery.
+Network digital twin allows to apply fuzzing testing techniques on a twin network environment, with interactions and conditions similar to the production network, permitting the identification of vulnerabilities, bugs and zero-day attacks before production delivery.

 ## Network Inventory Management

-With the development of enterprise digitization, the number of enterprise Internet of Objects (IoT) devices, virtualized Cloud software inventory component (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
+With the development of enterprise digitization, the number of enterprise Internet of Objects (IoT) devices, virtualized Cloud software inventory components (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
 The endpoints connected to an enterprise network lack coherent modelling and lifecycle management because different services are modelled, collected, processed, and stored separately.
 The same category of network devices (including network endpoints) may be repeatedly discovered, processed, and stored.
-Therefore, the inventory is difficult to manage when they are tracked in different places without formal synchronization procedures.
+Therefore, the inventory is difficult to manage when tracked in different places without formal synchronization procedures.

 Network digital twin management can be used as a means to ensure consistent representation and reporting of inventory component types.
-In doing so, the enforcement of security policies and assessment will be further simplified.
-Such an approach will ease implementing a unified control strategy for all inventory components types connected to an enterprise network.
-It also make actors on assets more accountable for breaching their compliance promises.
-Special care should be considered to protect the inventory data since it may be gather privacy-sensitive information.
+In doing so, the enforcement of security policies and assessments will be further simplified.
+Such an approach will ease the implementation of a unified control strategy for all inventory component types connected to an enterprise network.
+It also makes actors on assets more accountable for breaching their compliance promises.
+Special care should be considered to protect the inventory data since it may gather privacy-sensitive information.

 The network inventory management for twins or various inventory components can be used, for example, to exercise the implication of End of Life (EoL), dependency, and hardware dependency "what-if" scenarios.

 # Research Perspectives: A Summary

 Research on network digital twin has just started.
 This document presents an overview of the network digital twin concepts and reference architecture.
-Looking forward, further elaboration on network digital twin scenarios, requirements, architecture, and key enabling technologies should be investigated by the industry, so as to accelerate the implementation and deployment of digital twin network.
+As digital twin technology develops, further investigation of network digital twin scenarios, requirements, architecture, and key enabling technologies should be investigated by the industry to accelerate the implementation and deployment of digital twin network.

 # Security Considerations

 This document describes concepts and definitions of digital twin network.
-As such, the following security considerations remain high level, i.e., in the form of principles, guidelines or requirements.
+As such, the following security considerations are abstract and lack specific guidance or detail, i.e., in the form of principles, guidelines or requirements.

 Security considerations of the network digital twin include: